isaychris/Other/README.md

 - cannonball
 > A calculator for runescape which calculates the time it takes to smelt steel bars, create cannon balls, and calculate profit.
 - powerball
 > A lottery simulator which keeps generating lottery tickets until all 6 numbers match.
 Find out how lucky you are.
+Inspired by the $1.5B jackpot in 2016.